THINGS TO DO IN BELFAST

 9 - HMS Caroline

-Before her static position in Belfast, the ship was involved in The Battle of Jutland in 1916, the largest naval battle ever fought and is the last survivor.
+Before arriving in Belfast in 1924, she served in the Battle of Jutland in 1916, the largest naval battle of the First World War, and is the last surviving ship from that conflict.

 11 - Experience Live Irish Music